2026 Ushers in Tax Law Changes

 Did You Know?

-IRA Gift Annuity: The Secure 2.0 Act of 2022 created a new option: a one-time transfer of up to $54,000 directly from an IRA to fund a charitable gift annuity in 2025.
+IRA Gift Annuity: A one-time transfer of up to $55,000 directly from an IRA to fund a charitable gift annuity in 2026.
 Learn more about the IRA Gift Annuity.